• Skip to primary navigation

 I grew up in a community with lots of families from Tamil Nadu.
 All of them were vegetarians and I always believed that Tamilians never ate any meat.
 I finally got rid of my misconception when I was introduced to Chettinad cuisine.

 Chettinad cuisine comes from the Nattukotai Chettiar or Nagaratha community.
-They were traditionally vegetarian seafaring traders who traveled all over South East Asia, Sri Lanka, and the Middle East to trade in spices, grains, and gems, etc. They brought back food influences from all these areas to create their own distinctive cuisine which we now know as the Chettinad Cuisine.
+They were traditionally vegetarian seafaring traders who traveled all over South East Asia, Sri Lanka, and the Middle East to trade in spices, grains, gems, etc. They brought back food influences from all these areas to create their own distinctive cuisine which we now know as the Chettinad Cuisine.

 It is funny that the cuisine of traditionally vegetarian people is best known for a non-vegetarian chicken dish!